These are the items we have found.

 Its author dissects the discourse of reactive masculinity: what it says, how it says it, and who profits from spreading it.
 The discomfort of some men is real.
 What they are told it means, not always.

 For years they have been telling us that angry men are an internet problem, teenagers with too much free time, the far right.
 They say it so much that it almost sounds like the truth.
 María Martín Barranco takes that anger to the operating room.
-Not to revive it, but to see what it’s made of.
+Not to revive it, but to see what it is made of.

 María Martín Barranco is a feminist, holds a law degree, and is a specialist in social intervention with a gender perspective.
-She founded the Virtual School of Feminist Empowerment (EVEFem) in 2013, where she is director and trainer.
+She founded the Virtual School of Feminist Empowerment (EVEFem) in 2013, of which she is director and trainer.
 She has also published Ni por favor ni por favora, La desfachatez machista, Punto en boca, and Mujer tenías que ser with Los Libros de la Catarata.